This article is part of Global Geneva’s OCEANS’ FOCUS series and our Young Social Entrepreneurs section.

 “We can modify the temperature in our tanks to reflect predicted future ocean conditions, acclimatizing our corals, which when out-planted have already shown higher survival rates,” Halpern observes.

 Halpern has worked on a wide range of different environmental projects, from urban development in Brazilian favelas to agricultural land-use change in rural South Africa, and was a Fellow in the World Wildlife Fund’s Marine Programme.
-At the groundbreaking ceremony late last year Deputy Prime Minister Peter Turnquest said the project offered “tremendous opportunities” for Grand Bahama’s “blue economy”, predating Prince Charles’s recommendation of this approach for island Caribbean nations by several months.
+At the groundbreaking ceremony late last year Deputy Prime Minister Peter Turnquest said the project offered “tremendous opportunities” for Grand Bahama’s “blue economy”.

 Merging social entrepreneurship with conservation

 How will Coral Vita make money?
-They hope to get contracts from organizations such as hotels that depend on dive tourists, governments facing food security challenges, coastal property owners and the reinsurance industry that are worried about how coastlines can be exposed to storms as reefs die.
-But turning their facilities into interesting places for tourists to visit will also bring in revenue.
+They hope to get contracts from organizations such as hotels that depend on dive tourists, governments facing food security challenges, coastal property owners and the reinsurance industry worried about how coastlines can be exposed to storms as reefs die.
+Turning their facilities into interesting places for tourists to visit will also bring in revenue.

 But, as they told the website SOCAP (social capital), they recognize the difficulties for startups in the social impact sector to raise initial capital.
 There’s no way such projects can escape being a risk for investors.
 Teicher comments : “We raised a lot of our funding from people I call impact angels–people who believe in the mission, who can afford to take that risk, who aren’t traditional funders or funds.”